snowdj/vernonking.org/_posts/2013-07-14-the-least-of-these.md

 title: The Least of These
 category: posts
 tag: personal
-tagline: I have a confession to make.
+context: I have a confession to make.
 I have sinned and it pierces my heart.
 ---

 On Memorial Day weekend my family and I were traveling to Washington D.C. to enjoy a break from the stresses of home, especially while we had help from my wonderful sister-in-law.
 After traveling a few hours (which is always a joy with 4 children) we stopped for dinner at Wendy's.
 Seth needed to feed, so he and Katie stayed in the car while I took Hannah and the kids into the "restaurant."
 As always, managing the chaos was "fun" and we had to stay extra-long because Seth was apparently a hungry bear.
 Oh, and this was after me trying to order gluten-free food at Wendy's.
 Awesome.
 Suffice it to say, I was pretty exhausted and tired of being in that blasted place when Seth finally finished and we were able to get back on the road.
 Woohoo.
 It was in that moment, as we were packing up, that a gentleman walked up to me and directly asked, "Could you please buy a meal for me?"
 In my tiredness, selfishness, and hardness of heart, I said, "No, It's time for us to go; we are leaving."